azmifarih/syb-task-1/README.md

         ingress:
           class: nginx
 ```
-Please keep metadata name for next configuration.
-And then privateKeySecretRef name should be different every you create new ClusterIssuer.
+Please keep the metadata name for the next configuration.
+And then the privateKeySecretRef name should be different every you create a new ClusterIssuer.
 Please use the following command to apply ClusterIssuer configuration:
 ```sh
 kubectl apply -f production_issuer.yaml
 ```